scullery-plateau/scullery-plateau.github.io/roadmap.md

 ## Outfitter

-1. "Flip?" button styling
+1. title/alt attrs for useability/accessability
-1. split layer into multiple layers (both into right and left)
+2. split layer into multiple layers (both into right and left)

 ## SVG Canvas - **Mondrian**